latin-dict/latin-dict.github.io/docs/howto.md

 GoldenDict is a computer shell which can read and organize dictionaries of different formats.

 * Windows: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Windows).
-* Linux: install the application from your software manager; choose Qt5-based version if there are variants.
-Another option are [AppImage builds](https://github.com/Abs62/goldendict/releases).
+* Linux: install application from the software manager on your system; choose Qt5-based version if there are options.
+Another variant is [AppImage build](https://github.com/Abs62/goldendict/releases).
 * macOS: use [Early Access Builds](https://github.com/goldendict/goldendict/wiki/Early-Access-Builds-for-Mac-OS-X).

+@nonwill's fork of [GoldenDict with OCR module](https://nonwill.github.io/post/goldendict/) can also be a source of install files for all three platforms.
+Read [this thread](https://github.com/goldendict/goldendict/issues/953) to get additional information where to download GoldenDict.

 # Add dictionaries to GoldenDict